Sheldon-Chong/get_next_line/README.md

 Fds, opening files, reading, static variables

 ### my experience
 From evaluating other cadet's get_next_line, I've noticed the solution typically follows a similmiar algorithm, without much deviation.
-The project throws some basic bunch of rules and requirements that must be followed, such as requiring n number of bytes to be read, and being unable to back-track and re-read from another point of the file.
-After figuring it out myself, I was in awe at how resourceful and efficient this particular algorithm is at reading a file's contents.
+The project throws some basic rules and requirements that must be followed, such as requiring n number of bytes to be read from read(), and being unable to back-track and re-read from another point of the file.
+After figuring out the algorithm myself, I was in awe at how resourceful and efficient this it was at reading a file's contents.